hlvnst/Handlebars.tmbundle/README.md

 For TextMate 1.x, change `Avian` to `TextMate` in the first two lines.

 ## Known issue
 * The language definition is incomplete.
-See the `Test/template.hbs` file inside the bundle for TODO's.
+See the `Test/template.hbs` file inside the bundle for `TODO`'s and `FIXME`'s.

 ## Contributing
 Pull requests are welcome!